 A volunteer board oversees four standing committees: Governance Committee, Data Governance Committee, Fundraising Committee, and Professional and Community Outreach Committee.
 Other volunteers assist with programs, such as the Collection Partners Program.

-Currently about 500 objects from seven family fonds, spanning a period from 1940s until now.
+Currently over 550 objects from seven family fonds, spanning a period from 1940s until now.